The following are the systems that Robocorp tests on. Other operating systems might also work, but we cannot guarantee that.

 There is no clear statement on the versions of macOS that are officially supported, but the majority rule from Apple seems to be

 the latest two releases are supported, so we aim to adhere to that as well.

 The supported macOS versions at the time of writing are:

-Ventura was just released on 24th of October, so only limited tests ran at the time of writing.
+Sonoma was released on the 5th of June 2023; limited tests ran at the time of writing.

-For ARM architecture machines (M1/M2) the support of many tools and libraries is still very limited so we recommend using Rosetta 2 translation layer.
+For ARM architecture machines (M1/M2), the support of many tools and libraries is still very limited, so we support those via Rosetta 2 translation layer.

 - The latest version of Chrome is the recommended browser.

-- Tools and libraries support other browsers as well, but we limit our tests to Chrome.
+- Tools and libraries also support other browsers, but we limit our tests to Chrome.